Please note content from the Problemgambling.gov.au website can now be found here.

 As a first step, the Government is delivering on its commitments outlined in the Response to the Review of Illegal Offshore Wagering.
 Stronger consumer protection is the centrepiece of these reforms.

 Government’s Response to Illegal Offshore Wagering

-- Amending the law to make it clear that it is illegal for overseas gambling companies to offer gambling products to Australian’s; and empowering the Australian Communications Media authority (ACMA) with civil penalties to enforce the law.
+- Amending the law to make it clear that it is illegal for unlicensed overseas gambling companies to offer gambling products to Australians.
+The Australian Communications and Media Authority will be empowered to have stronger enforcement mechanisms.

 Restrictions on gambling advertising

 On 6 May 2017, Senator the Hon Mitch Fifield, Minister for Communications and the Arts, announced the Broadcast and Content Reform Package.
 The package includes further restrictions on gambling advertising in live sporting events across all platforms to reduce the exposure of children to gambling.